 Lisa went for the chocolate brownie (predictably!), and Mick the cheesecake.
 Extra marks for the garnishes and presentation here…

-The Kings Head Tealby menu
+The Kings Head Tealby menu and prices

 The owners at the Kings Head have done a fantastic job curating a varied menu of countryside pub classics with a few curveballs thrown in, and regular changes to keep up with seasonality.